logoPROFESSIONAL VERSION

 Epidemiology and Transmission of Tularemia in Animals

-Tularemia can be transmitted by aerosol, direct contact, ingestion, or arthropods.
+Tularemia can be transmitted by aerosol, direct contact, ingestion, or arthropod bites.
 Inhalation of aerosolized organisms (in the laboratory or as an airborne agent in an act of bioterrorism) can produce a pneumonic clinical presentation.
-Direct contact with, or ingestion of, infected carcasses of wild animals (eg, cottontail rabbit) can produce the ulceroglandular, oculoglandular, oropharyngeal (local lesion with regional lymphadenitis), or typhoidal forms.
+Direct contact with, or ingestion of, infected wildlife carcasses (eg, cottontail rabbit) can produce the ulceroglandular, oculoglandular, oropharyngeal (local lesion with regional lymphadenitis), or typhoidal forms.
 Immersion in or ingestion of contaminated water can result in infection in aquatic animals.
-Ticks can maintain infection transstadially and transovarially, making them efficient reservoirs and vectors.
+Ticks can maintain infection transstadially (passing the pathogen from one life stage to the next) and transovarially, making them efficient reservoirs and vectors.

 Clinical Findings of Tularemia in Animals

-The clinical presentation of tularemia depends on the host species, subspecies of the bacteria, and route of infection.
+The clinical presentation of tularemia depends on the host species, subspecies of bacteria, and route of infection.
 The incubation period is 1–10 days.
-Type A tularemia is particularly pathogenic for lagomorphs, with fatal infections also reported in cats and nonhuman primates.
-Sheep and cats may be subclinically infected or develop bacteremia, fever, and respiratory infection.
-Cats may also develop ulceroglandular or oropharyngeal disease, presumably through exposure to infected prey items.
-Clinical signs include:
+F tularensis subsp tularensis is particularly pathogenic for lagomorphs; fatal infections have also been reported in cats and nonhuman primates.
+Sheep, cats, and dogs may be subclinically infected or can develop bacteremia, fever, and respiratory infection.
+Cats may also develop ulceroglandular or oropharyngeal disease, presumably through exposure to infected prey.
+Clinical signs of tularemia include the following:

 • oral ulceration